8 Ways to Cut Housing Costs for Retirement

 If you have a mortgage, it may be incredibly profitable for you to refinance into a lower interest rate.

-Just be sure to consider closing costs.
+Always consider closing costs.

 8. Be Sure to Consider Your Potential Need for Long Term Care